 Late nineteenth-century game boards also created a new category of “Expectant officials by purchase”, C14 in our data model, a sort of holding for office purchasers before they were appointed, then again by dice, to full positions (Figure 9, see also Figure 1 for its position on the game chart).

 The list of offices for sale is telling.
 These positions were most coveted.
-We have the three ministerial executive positions in Beijing discussed in Realism: The Case of Prefects, as well as so-called “seal-holding” (zhengyin 正印) positions in the province which had to a treasury.
+We have the three ministerial executive positions in Beijing discussed in Realism: The Case of Prefects, as well as so-called “seal-holding” (zhengyin 正印) positions in the province which had a treasury.

 Langzhong 郎中, 5a, Department Director